Trump says he's willing to consider a mutual defense treaty with Israel - Jewish Telegraphic Agency

 “I had a call today with Prime Minister Netanyahu to discuss the possibility of moving forward with a Mutual Defense Treaty, between the United States and Israel, that would further anchor the tremendous alliance between our two countries,” Trump said Saturday on Twitter.
 “I look forward to continuing those discussions after the Israeli elections when we meet at the United Nations later this month!”

-A mutual defense treaty commits the parties to treating an attack one one signatory as an attack on all.
+A mutual defense treaty commits the parties to treating an attack on one signatory as an attack on all.

 Sen. Lindsey Graham, R-S.C., has for a number of years been talking about advancing such a pact.